MelissaLesiewicz/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Kickstarter campaign outcome trend analysis
+Kickstarter campaign outcome analysis